 I am currently teaching occasional restorative and slow flow yoga classes at YogaLife and Nuffield Health, and am still offering 1:1 or small group yoga classes on a private basis.
 Please contact me for more details.

 Please see this link for an article I wrote recently about mindfulness for OmYoga magazine.

 Yoga is an ancient practice, originally relating to the word 'union' or 'yoke'.
 When yoga is taught in a conscious, mindful manner, it allows us to fully focus on what is happening in the body at that moment, to be fully present, and this training gradually allows the mind to settle and the body to open and strengthen.
 Practicing meeting our physical experience without judgment allows us to be more fully aware of our wholeness, to be more accepting of ourselves, and to find ways of accessing a sense of calm and stillness that can transform our lives off the mat as well as on it.
-And you certainly do not need to be able to touch your toes to do yoga - saying that you are not flexible enough for yoga is like saying you are too dirty to take a bath!
+And you certainly don't need to be able to touch your toes to do yoga - saying that you are not flexible enough for yoga is like saying you are too dirty to take a bath!

-Private 1:1 or 1:2 yoga sessions can be offered for £40 per hour, or 1.5 hour sessions incorporating both mindfulness practices and yoga for £60.
+Private 1:1 or 1:2 yoga sessions can be offered for £50 per hour, or 1.5 hour sessions incorporating both mindfulness practices and yoga for £70.
 Please contact me to discuss your requirements.

 "The body benefits from movement, and the mind benefits from stillness"